pactus-project/docs/content/protocol/transaction/format.md

 The payload type field determines the format of the payload data field in the transaction.
 Different payload types have different formats for the payload data.
-The following are the supported transactions in Pactus blockchain:
+The following are the supported transactions in the Pactus blockchain:

 1. [Transfer transaction](/protocol/transaction/transfer)
 2. [Bond transaction](/protocol/transaction/bond)